UFOs Over Washington DC 1952

 Lt.
 William Patterson, a wingman, was one of the only fighters in the air that saw the objects.
 In fact, he stated that four white "glows" followed his jet and eventually ended up surrounding it before taking off in all directions.

-Not surprisingly the officail Government response was that the sightings were not aliens from outer space but a weather phenomena known as temperature inversion.
+Not surprisingly the official Government response was that the sightings were not aliens from outer space but a weather phenomenon known as temperature inversion.
 The idea is that lights from the ground bounce off of clouds and moisture in the air and create the illusion from the ground that there are craft flying in the air.

 The National Weather Bureau seems to completely disprove the Governments statement as well stating "such an inversion ordinarily would appear on a radar screen as a steady line, rather than as single objects as were sighted on the airport radarscope."
 This makes the claims by the Government very suspect.